Shopping For a DAM

 2. Ensuring Media Security: Access permissions for internal and external users give organizations tighter rein on their digital media, plus it offers version control and history tracking.

-3. Providing Better Media Sharing: A DAM includes features that enable easy sharing of large media files, such as high-res images, large-format videos, etc., over email or branded portals.
+3. Providing Better Media Sharing: A DAM includes features that enable easy sharing of large media files, such as high-res images, large-format video asset management, etc., over email or branded portals.

 A DAM solution is best suited for organizations that are dealing with a high volume of digital assets and need a central location to store them where they can be easily accessed by a range of stakeholders—both internal and external.
 A cloud-based DAM is a perfect fit for geo-dispersed teams who need access to their assets any time, from anywhere, and who require varying user permissions.
 Teams that frequently share assets back and forth and may need access to different versions of those assets will benefit greatly from a DAM.
 It is very useful for teams that use their creative assets inside other platforms (like Adobe InDesign for example), and those who have brand assets on various channels.